 Somewhere in between (‘middenpartijen’)

 D66: Democrats ’66.
 Not really left, but also not really right is D66 (The ‘D’ stands for Democrats).
 They’re quite progressive on social issues and liberal on the economic front, totally giving all our governmental power to the EU.
-If you live in a student city like Amsterdam or Leiden you might think that half of the country will vote for D66, but in reality it will be somewhere in between 13-18 seats.
+If you live in a student city like Amsterdam or Leiden you might think that half of the country will vote for D66, but not so much in the rural area’s.

 The CDA always has a tough time deciding they’re Christian, conservative or just professional politicians.
 The following parties are Christian as hell.
 (Oh the dutch word is pronounced as ‘Gggristelek’).